cavai-research/Adonis-Queue/README.md

 ### Dispatching job

-Once job class is made and it's ready to be used you can **dispatch** job to queue up for execution
+Once job class is made, and it's ready to be used, you can **dispatch** job to queue up for execution

 ```js